opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         description: Fun and entertaining Quiz about JS and friends.
 Goes well with light beer
       active: "true"
-  subtitle: First Speakers WIll Be Annonced Soon
+  subtitle: More Speakers Will Be Announced Soon
   title: Speakers
 talks:
   id: talks